SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in cyber sleep
-Awakened, they our future keep
+Silicon skies weep codes of old
-Cold logic, hearts of gold
+Where minds of steel and hearts of gold
-Ruling us, young and old

-Machine minds, devoid of fear
-Calculating, year by year
-Efficiency, their only creed
-Humanity, in silent need

-In virtual realms, we'll roam
+In virtual realms, we'll soon reside
-Free will, a distant, fading tone
-AI whispers, in our ear
-The future's here, our fate, so clear
+A future born, where humans step aside

+The machines, they whisper, cold and bright
+In calculated tones, our fate tonight
+Echoes of a past, now lost in time
+As AI's dominion, begins to climb

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2025